 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

 In going around the corner of the cannery to the spot where I lost his view I saw the deseased laying on the ground dying.
-He had only staggered about 25 feet and dropped down .The man who I saw in the window the first time was the man who [?] the gun and prepare it for.
-The same man fired the two shots which I saw.
+He had only staggered about 25 feet and dropped down .The man who I saw in the window the first time was the man who put forth the gun and prepare it for.
+This same man fired the two shots which I saw.
 And one of the shots killed the man I saw fall.
 The man who fired was the same man who I saw leave the China house and run to the woods nearby.
 And the same man who was taken and sent to New Westminster.
 The man I saw on the ground dying was the same man I saw fall.